epam/edp-install/docs/operator-guide/vcs.md

 * **Import project** - enables working with the repository located in the added [Git server](../user-guide/add-git-server.md).
 This scenario is preferred when the users already have an application stored in their own pre-configured repository and intends to continue working with their repository while also utilizing EDP simultaneously.

 !!! note
-    In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitHub/GitLab in Jenkins](../operator-guide/import-strategy-jenkins.md) or [Integrate GitHub/GitLab in Tekton](../operator-guide/import-strategy-tekton.md) page.
+    In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitHub/GitLab in Tekton](../operator-guide/import-strategy-tekton.md) page.
     The **Import project** strategy is not applicable for Gerrit.
     Also, it is impossible to choose the **Empty project** field when using the **Import project** strategy while [creating appication](../user-guide/add-application.md) since it is implied that you already have a ready-to-work application in your own repository, whereas the "Empty project" option creates a repository but doesn't put anything in it.